Founder and President

-Wessley Merten is Founder and President of Beyond Our Shores, Inc. Beyond Our Shores, Inc., was founded to conserve and enhance marine fisheries and ocean habitats and the coastal communities they support.
+Wessley Merten is Founder and President of the Beyond Our Shores Foundation.
+The Beyond Our Shores Foundation was founded to conserve and enhance marine fisheries and ocean habitats and the coastal communities they support.

 Merten is committed to outreach, education, and collaboration with the public, especially fishermen.
-Under his leadership, Beyond Our Shores, Inc., will integrate the public into fisheries research programs that gather critical scientific information on dolphinfish and related species, fisheries dynamics, and coastal activities that thrive on those resources.
+Under his leadership, the Beyond Our Shores Foundation will integrate the public into fisheries research programs that gather critical scientific information on dolphinfish and related species, fisheries dynamics, and coastal activities that thrive on those resources.

-Merten has been engaged in the Dolphinfish Research Program since 2011 and has published multiple scientific papers on data collected through the program (click here for more information).
+One of those programs is the world renowned Dolphinfish Research Program (DRP).
+Merten has been engaged in the DRP since 2009 and has published multiple scientific papers on data collected through the program (click here for more information).
 Merten values the scientific process but also translating science into informative animations and films to educate students and fishermen about the importance of marine science and fisheries research.
-Merten has become knowledgable of both domestic and international fisheries management through his research in the Caribbean Sea and western central Atlantic and experience as a 2015 John.
+Merten has become knowledgeable of both domestic and international fisheries management through his research in the Caribbean Sea and western central Atlantic and experience as a 2015 John.
 A. Knauss Fellow in NOAA Fisheries Office of International Affairs and Seafood Inspection.
 During that fellowship, Merten was exposed to high level international management of seabirds, sharks, and fish species through multi-lateral, bi-lateral, and inter-governmental meetings around the world.
 Currently, Merten is the lead on a fish aggregating device research program in the U.S. Caribbean Sea where he is working with a team to implement innovative techniques to study fish and fishery dynamics in order to gather valuable information on a burgeoning fishing practice across the Caribbean Basin.
 Most recently, Merten was Oceana’s fishery and data analyst for Global Fishing Watch during the process when the technology platform was created and made public and as Global Fishing Watch spun off and evolved into its own nonprofit.

-Merten earned a Ph.D. in Marine Sciences from the University of Puerto Rico, a Master of Science in Marine Science from the University of Puerto Rico, and a Bachelor of Science in Marine Biology from the University of New England.
-Currently, Merten attends graduate school at the University of Maryland’s Department of Computer Science where he is working toward a Master of Science in Data Science.
+Merten earned a PhD in Marine Sciences from the University of Puerto Rico, a Master of Science in Marine Science from the University of Puerto Rico, and a Bachelor of Science in Marine Biology from the University of New England.
+Most recently, Merten obtained a graduate certificate of professional studies in data science from the Department of Computer Science at the University of Maryland.